he1senbrg/syndet/README.md

 A Python tool for detecting synteny blocks (conserved regions) between genomic sequences using Ukkonen's suffix tree algorithm.

+## Overview

+This script uses a k-mer based approach for detecting common substrings between two sequences.
+Here's how it works:

+- K-mer indexing: It extracts all k-length substrings (k-mers) from the first sequence and stores their positions
+- Matching: It scans the second sequence for the same k-mers.
+- Extension: When a matching k-mer is found, it tries to extend the match left and right as far as possible while the characters match.
+- Merging: Overlapping or adjacent matches are merged into longer synteny blocks.
+- Filtering: It applies heuristics to filter overlapping blocks and keep the best ones.

+This is a heuristic method, more memory-efficient and suitable for large genomic sequences, but it does not construct a suffix tree or suffix array, and thus avoids the complexity of Ukkonen’s or McCreight’s algorithms.

 ## Installation

 ### Prerequisites